PACE supports conservation and sustainability education, providing ideas, information and training for teachers and learners across Africa.

 PACE materials are attractive and exceptionally rich, with content for teachers and learners from primary to college level.
-Content is arranged in eight chapters: Living with wildlife, Water, Soil, Forests, Energy, Living by the Ocean, Urban Living.
+Content is arranged in seven chapters: Living with wildlife, Water, Soil, Forests, Energy, Living by the Ocean, Urban Living.
 It helps users link theory and practical, classroom and everyday experiences, supporting cross-curricular competency and place-based teaching and learning, school clubs and projects.
 Community educators working with youth, faith, women and other groups in rural and urban settings use PACE to provide ideas for income generation, soil, woodland, water and waste management, and other ways of improving the well-being of people and the natural world around them.

 - There are 32 short films about inspiring grass roots projects.

 - 80 action sheets offer experiments and activities to investigate the techniques and topics covered.